Skip to main content

 docker ps | grep runme/demo:latest

-Human-friendly output
+Human-friendly output / mimetype configuration

-JSON, text, images, etc. Not all cells’ output is plain text.
-Using the mimeType specifier it is possible to specify the expected output's type.
-Notebooks have a variety of renderers that will display them human friendly.
+Using the optional mimetype specifier, you can specify the expected output type.
+Runme Notebooks have a variety of renderers that will display them as human-friendly.
 The MIME type defaults to text/plain.

 Human-centric output